 6.1.
 The Parties shall be liable for non-performance or improper performance of their obligations hereunder.

 6.2.
 Turbapay shall inform the Merchant about the Indicative Rates guided by the information submitted by Providers.
 Those rates are tentative and Turbapay shall not be liable for any changes made in them by the Provider.

 6.3.
 Turbapay shall be released from liability if:

-6.3.1. the Merchant has provided false or incomplete data;
+6.3.1. the Merchant has provided false or incomplete data (in this case Turbapay does not refund payment for the Services to the Merchant);

 6.3.2. the Provider changes its merchant policy.